allthatjava/boot-example-rest-api-from-swagger/README.md

-# Spring Boot Template - RESTful API2
+# Spring Boot Example - RESTful API application driven by Open API contract

-Simple example for Spring RESTful Service with Contract Driven Development (Swagger)
+Simple example for Spring RESTful Service with Contract Driven Development (Swagger).
+Using Swagger code gen, the code (interfaces) will be generated based on the Swagger Contract (Open API) - `person-swagger-api.json`

 ### Generate Code from Swagger file ###